If the question "How do I get an album review?" led you here, then you're in the right place.

 9. Spread the album review

 You did it and your album got quite a positive review.
 Congratulations.
-But please don’t keep the success just for yourself.
-That would be very selfish.
+But please don't keep the success just for yourself.
+That would be very selfish and not smart.
 Show good behaviour and do the following things:

 Thank the author in a short email for the nice and good review.
 Everyone is happy to receive a few kind words of thanks.